hergin/digitizing-muncie/index.md

 - [Landon Young](https://elevateventures.com/landon-young/): Identifying investment opportunities, networking.
 - [Ted Baker](https://innovationconnector.com/about-the-ic/#av_section_1): Forming and running a business.

+## Time

+Monday and Wednesday at 5pm to 6:15pm.

 ## Registration

 Find the course on banner as either CS 490 or MGT 299X.
 It requires instructor permission.
 Just reach us if you are interested.